 An Enduring Power of Attorney (EPA)

-is similar to an ordinary Power of Attorney, and is a document in which you appoint a person of your choice to act on your behalf if you are unable to manage your own affairs.
+An Enduring Power of Attorney, otherwise referred to as an ‘EPA’, is similar to an ordinary Power of Attorney, and is a document in which you appoint a person of your choice to act on your behalf if you are unable to manage your own affairs.

-The worst possible situation is where a husband or wife loses mental capacity and the spouse cannot act for his/her partner.
-Banks will not release money without authority and if the owner is alive but cannot sign then everything can grind to a halt.
-Joint ownership usually means either partner can sign cheques or authorise transactions and would eliminate some of the difficulties, but some couples choose to have individual bank accounts, investments and property; indeed, tax planning may play a part in dividing assets between husband and wife as individuals.
+The worst possible situation is where a husband or wife loses their mental capacity and the spouse cannot act for his/her partner.
+Banks will not release money without authority, and if the owner is alive but cannot sign, then everything can grind to a halt.
+Joint ownership usually means either partner can sign cheques or authorise transactions and would eliminate some of the difficulties, but some couples choose to have individual bank accounts, investments and property; indeed, tax planning may play a part in dividing assets between a husband and wife as individuals.
 More importantly, many couples in Hong Kong do have what they believe is a joint bank account, not realising that more often than not, this joint bank account is in reality one spouse’s account with the other spouse’s name added.
-This effectively means that if the primary account holder loses his or her mental capacity, then the spouse could end up having no access to the account.

-This is where the Enduring Power of Attorney comes in.
+This effectively means that if the primary account holder loses his or her mental capacity, then the spouse could end up having no access to the account – this is especially where the Enduring Power of Attorney comes in.

-In contrast to a normal Power of Attorney, an EPA will remain in force even if the person making the document (the donor) loses his mental capacity, and often the EPA is written to only take effect in such a situation.
+In contrast to a normal Power of Attorney, an EPA will remain in force even if the person making the document (the donor) loses their mental capacity, and often the EPA is written to only take effect in such a situation.

-To become legally valid, a Hong Kong Enduring Power of Attorney must be witnessed by a Hong Kong registered doctor, and then within 28 days of the doctor signing, the document must also be witnessed by a registered solicitor.
+To become legally valid, a Hong Kong Enduring Power of Attorney must be witnessed by a Hong Kong registered doctor, and then within 28 days of the doctor signing, the form must also be witnessed by a registered solicitor.
 The reasoning behind this is that the doctor will establish that the donor is of sound mind and the lawyer will confirm that the legalities are in order.